Discipline & Unity

 Students graduating from their scholastic career need to immerse themselves in technology and arts.
 Education in Pakistan aims to produce well-rounded individuals with an appreciation of the arts as well as precision of empirical sciences.
 Students can orient their education towards intellectual curiosity with a focus on internalizing concepts and really learning instead of the existing narrow emphasis on getting top grades.

 We need to produce the feeling in every citizen of a sense of ownership over state machinery and decisions.
 People need to feel that their voices are heard in the corridors of power and also acted upon.
 Meaningful progress experienced by all people is the strongest way to promote social cohesion and a unifying national experience.
 We need to create an environment where the individual is provided constructive outlets to build, grow and strive for progress.
 We need to build a greater sense of self-agency in our people, and propagate the conviction that meaningful change can start with the smallest of efforts.
 All great things have small beginnings and we must constantly be devising and experimenting ways to improve things.

 We need to build the spirit to exert ourselves for progress and never cease in our endeavors, especially in the face of obstacles.
 Freedom encourages self-empowerment, but it also entails responsibility towards our fellow citizens.
 A disciplined and united effort for continual human progress in Pakistan is the conviction we want to produce in our people.
-We must overcome raw impulses and unchecked religious sentiments and govern our raw passions by restraint, willpower, and reason and completely overcome mob behavior.
-Let us remember that what we do upon some great occasion will probably depend on what we already are: and what we are will be the result of previous years of self-discipline.
+We must overcome raw impulses and unchecked religious sentiments and govern ourselves by restraint, willpower, and reason and completely overcome mob behavior.
+Let us remember that what we do upon some great occasion will probably depend on what we already are, and what we are will be the result of previous years of self-discipline.

 Read This Next